 If ankle pain continues to interfere with your daily activities despite non-surgical treatments like physical therapy, it may be time to consider ankle replacement surgery.
-The skilled team at Tier 1 Orthopedic and Neurosurgical Institute has extensive experience performing ankle replacement procedures at five state-of-the-art clinics throughout Cookeville and Crossville, Tennessee and Albany, Kentucky.
+The skilled team at Tier 1 Orthopedic and Neurosurgical Institute has extensive experience performing ankle replacement procedures at five state-of-the-art clinics throughout Cookeville, Crossville and Tennessee.
 To find out if an ankle replacement is right for you, call the nearest office or request an appointment online today.

 Also known as ankle arthroplasty, a total ankle replacement is a surgical procedure to remove a damaged ankle joint and replace it with plastic or metal components.
 The artificial joint, called a prosthesis, moves the same way a natural joint does.